anthonyk1225/create-node-app/README.md

 Let's go over the create user endpoint; this will either create or get a user, if it already exists.
 What does this test for?

-The response should be successful
+The response should be successful.

 ```
 it("should not return an error", () => {